I actually think Trump versus Fox News, at least the incarnation of last week is over.

 In other words, government mandates and policies are what drive the entire climate change industry.

-Now, I would venture to say that the vast majority of rank and file everyday Americans believe that this is an issue because it is really an issue and it's really dangerous, and it has really a lot of bad things that could happen.
+Now, I would venture to say that the vast majority of rank and file everyday Americans believe that this is an issue because it is really an issue and it's really dangerous and it has really a lot of bad things that could happen.

-All this talk about rising sea levels, and all this talk about the dead polar bears, and all of this talk about violent extreme weather, and it's all just fodder to facilitate public support by which policy making is implemented and money can be allocated to it in the federal budget,
+All this talk about rising sea levels and all this talk about the dead polar bears and all of this talk about violent extreme weather, and it's all just fodder to facilitate public support, by which policymaking is implemented, and money can be allocated to it in the federal budget,

-from Which then smart players can get their hands on some of it.
+from which then smart players can get their hands on some of it.

-But it's even more intricately woven, web of deceit, than even that.
+But it's even more intricately woven web of deceit than even that.

-But really, all you need to know, I mean, and then things descend from there is that climate change is its own industry now.
+But really all you need to know, I mean, and then things descend from there is that climate change is its own industry now.

 Its own business.

-But I'm gonna hold it over for the next time it is relevant.
+So on a normal day, I would have spent significant time on it, but I'm going to hold it over for the next time it is relevant.

-But here are the two sound bites I promised mere moments ago.
+But here are the two soundbites I promised mere moments ago.

-This uh both these go back to Friday.
+Both these go back to Friday.

-They love Trump, a couple of African American women.
+They love Trump, a couple of African-American women.

-Rosie O'Donnell started that whole foolishness.
+Kelly Megan, whatever your name is, Rosie O'Donnell started that whole foolishness.

 Perhaps what she needs to do, maybe it's time for us to file Kelly and make her go back to report news at the local news.

-Try Sesame Street.
+Trust Sesame Street.

-Well, he went by too fast.
+What it went by too fast?

-You weren't able you couldn't keep up with that.
+You weren't able, you couldn't keep up with that?

-She was on the view, yeah.
+She was on the view.

 He had to.